willhowes/makers_portfolio_and_notes/week_2.md

 ### Domain Modelling
 * There are many ways to do this, in fact a Domain Model can be in any form so long as it correctly represents the program we want to build.
 * Should be readable by someone who doesn't read code.
+* User is external to the program, so do not include it in your nouns.
+Only needed when you have user accounts.